-Aivar Ruukel, as operator of small nature-based activities in Soomaa national park in Estonia, has witnessed the growth of ecotourism over two decades.
-In this interview he reflects on how our understanding of sustainable tourism has changed over time, how ICT are supporting small tourism businesses, and Estonia’s credentials as a “green” country and destination.
+Aivar Ruukel, as an operator of small nature-based activities in Soomaa national park in Estonia, has witnessed the growth of ecotourism over two decades.
+In this interview, he reflects on how our understanding of sustainable tourism has changed over time, how ICT is supporting small tourism businesses and Estonia’s credentials as a “green” country and destination.

 Aivar, having been involved in ecotourism for many years, do you remember what first got you interested?

 The first time I heard about ecotourism was in May 1993 at a seminar organized in my home region, Soomaa, by the Estonian rural development program Kodukant (which translates as “home area”).
 That time I had just started as a local tourism service provider, offering bed and breakfast in our family house.

 The ecotourism idea was introduced to Estonia as a tool for rural economic development, especially suitable for peripheral areas.
 I was involved as one of the first members in this movement.

 Our first mentor became Jan Wigsten, Board Member of The International Ecotourism Society at that time and owner of the consultancy Eco Tour Productions AB and co-owner of the tour operator Nomadic Journeys in Mongolia.
 We discussed the concepts related to ecotourism, triple bottom line, and the principles of sustainability together with local farmers, park directors, municipality heads, and other stakeholders at many meetings both locally in Soomaa and elsewhere in Estonia.
 That way we formed a national ecotourism network.

 The most important standpoint that I learned from Jan – and which I support – is that ecotourism is NOT a product.
 It is not a type of nature tourism.
 It is not a kind of adventure tourism.